BrijeshShiroya/React-native-Demo/App/Assets/README.md

-### Assets folder
+## Assets folder

 It holds all assets of the projects like Custom fonts, Images

-## Fonts
+### Fonts
+Fonts holds all the custom fonts.

-## Images
+### Images

-Images hold all background images and Icon directory.
+Images holds all background images and Icon directory.
 Icon directory holds the all icons.